DZakh/rescript-schema/README.md

 Ok("a string of text")
 ```

-`string` structs represent a data that is a string.
+`string` struct represents a data that is a string.

 #### `S.coercedString`